|

 On a personal note: virtually everyone I've

-spoken with who knows Miki has told me the same thing - that she is
+spoken with who knows Miki reports that she is

-a kind, generous, intelligent, down-to-earth person.
+a kind, generous, intelligent, down-to-earth and very funny person.
 For the record

 I must state here that, despite her strong denials, its all true!